hyperledger-gerrit-archive/blockchain-explorer/README.md

-# Hyperledger Explorer
+# Blockchain Explorer

-Hyperledger Explorer is a simple, powerful, easy-to-use, highly maintainable, open source browser for viewing activity on the underlying blockchain network.
+Blockchain Explorer is a simple, powerful, easy-to-use, highly maintainable, open source browser for viewing activity on the underlying blockchain network.

 ## Directory Structure
 ```